nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <strong>5. </strong>Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list ph` : Lists all potential hires.
+   * `list ph`: Lists all potential hires.

-   * `employee n/John Doe p/81234567 e/pohjunkang@gmail.com a/21 Lower Kent Ridge Rd d/Department of communications and informatics r/Head of communications and Informatics ced/2021-01-01` : Adds an employee named `John Doe` to StaffSync.
+   * `employee n/John Doe p/81234567 e/pohjunkang@gmail.com a/21 Lower Kent Ridge Rd d/Department of communications and informatics r/Head of communications and informatics ced/2021-01-01`: Adds an employee named `John Doe` to StaffSync.

-   * `delete ph 1` : Deletes the 1st person shown if they are a potential hire.
+   * `delete ph 1`: Deletes the 1st person shown if they are a potential hire.

-   * `exit` : Exits the app.
+   * `exit`: Exits the app.

 <br>